gennadiy-gaysha/PP_5_rest_api/README.md

 highly configurable and can be adjusted based on your project's needs.
 They can detect not only Python-specific issues but also many framework-specific issues, such as those related to Django.
-- External Tools Integration: PyCharm allows integration with external tools like flake8, pylint, or mypy, which can be configured to run automatically on your codebase.
+- **External Tools Integration**: PyCharm allows integration with external tools like flake8, pylint, or mypy, which can be configured to run automatically on your codebase.
 These tools provide additional checks beyond what PyCharm covers with its own inspections and the PEP 8 checker.